 net stop netlogon & net start netlogon

-So you have successfully recovered your AD domain controller in the Authoritative Restore mode.
-Then all objects in the Active Directory will be automatically replicated to other domain controllers.
+So, you have successfully recovered your AD domain controller in the Authoritative Restore mode.
+All objects from the recovered domain controller will be automatically replicated to other DCs

 wbadmin get versions